© ®The Nobel Foundation

 illustrates the development of knowledge on various aspects of climate change from 1990 (First Assessment Report) to 2007 (Fourth Assessment Report).

-The IPCC is currently finalizing the Fifth Assessment Report (AR5).
+The Fifth Assessment Report (AR5) was released in four parts between September 2013 and November 2014.
 AR5 provides a clear and up to date view of the current state of scientific knowledge relevant to climate change.

 It consists of three Working Group (WG) reports and a Synthesis Report (SYR) which integrates and synthesizes material in the WG reports for policymakers.
-All three WG reports have been released.
-The SYR will be finalized at the end October 2014.
-See Key AR5 dates for
+Information on how the AR5 was prepared can be found here.